Miho Komatsu 8: A Piece of Cake

 Miho Komatsu 8: A Piece of Cake (小松未歩 8 〜a piece of cake〜) is the final studio album of Japanese singer-songwriter Miho Komatsu.
 It was released on 26 April 2006 under Giza Studio.

 Background

-The album includes previously 3 released singles, since I just wanna hold you tight till Koi ni nare.
+The album includes three previously released singles, since "I just wanna hold you tight" through "Koi ni nare".

-In this album, she covered her self written song Fukigen ni Naru Watashi, which was originally performed by Japanese singer Sayuri Iwata.
+In this album, she covered her self-written song "Fukigen ni Naru Watashi", which was originally performed by Japanese singer Sayuri Iwata.

-Before hiatus, she released one best-of compilation album and essay book.

 Charting

 The album reached #35 rank first week with 6,663 sold copies.
 Album charted for 4 weeks and totally sold 10,072 copies.
 This is the lowest sold studio album in her career.